 Sometimes the best way to deal with a bad habit or addiction is to take the challenge to drop it and stick with that decision.
 This isn’t easy to do, but it can help greatly.
 The Alcohol Experiment gives practical advice to readers as they venture into a thirty-day alcohol-free challenge.
 It features daily prompts to help keep you motivated to stick with the challenge.

 If you can stick with the 30 days, you’ll find that your habits change, and you will be better able to come up with a long-term plan to address your alcohol concerns.
 It is written as a workbook to help you stick with the plan.
-If you liked this post, check out our round-up of the best travel authors!
+Looking for more books to binge on a weekend?
+Check out the best books for beach reading.
+Or you can also search for our best book guides using our search bar.

 “Remember, all the wisdom you seek is actually inside you; the most important words in this Experiment are the ones you tell yourself.”Annie Grace, The Alcohol Experiment